Jafcol/Answerplz-project/README.md

 3. Android app where users can interact vocally with the AI and leave their feedback

-4. Website where users can interact with the AI and leave their feedback
+4. Website where users can digit questions to the AI and leave their feedback